-I don’t doubt that you have a deep and genuine love for your students, however I do wonder how much they feel your love?
-And even more importantly, do you love them in a way that makes the love of their Abba Father tangible and real?
+I don’t doubt that you deeply and genuinely love your children, however I do wonder how much they feel your love?
+And even more importantly, do you love your children in a way that makes the love of their Abba Father tangible and real?

 In other words, is your love offering them a rich taste of God’s incredible goodness?
 When they look into your eyes, do they see the face of God looking back at them with eyes of delight, with eyes that see the treasure that lies beyond their failings?
 When they hear your voice, do they get a taste of Christ taking pleasure in them?
 When they’re in your classroom, do they catch a glimpse of God’s heart that beats wildly with excitement over who they are and who they will become?